It’s confession time…I’m tired. I’m tired in a way that I’ve never been before.

 Like all things, this moment will eventually come to an end.
 When that time comes, I hope to emerge much more whole and healthier and I challenge you to do the same.
 Together, we can do it.

-Elaine Gorton is FPPA’s HR Director, working hard to take care of the people who take care of our members, employers and other stakeholders.
+Elaine Gorton is FPPA’s People and Culture Officer, working hard to take care of the people who take care of our members, employers and other stakeholders.
 When not at work, Elaine enjoys precious time with her kids and spending time anywhere outdoors in the sunshine.